joshuarli/sym/README.md

 - remove empty directories resulting from symlink removal (GNU Stow does not do this)

 Like GNU Stow, `sym` performs two passes.
 The first pass collects symlink jobs, and if any conflicts are detected during this process, they will all be printed and `sym` will exit.
 The second pass executes all the symlink jobs, symlinking or removing depending on whether or not `-d` was passed.

-By default, `sym` ignores some filepaths with a built-in filename glob blacklist.
-In the future, repeatable `--exclude` (glob or regex, not decided yet) and `--include` will be implemented.

 ## Appendix